 For fuel filter replacement, see your dealer or a qualified service technician.
-Refer to the Scheduled Maintenance Guide for the appropriate intervals for changing the fuel filter.
+Refer to the scheduled maintenance guide for the appropriate intervals for changing the fuel filter.

-If you replace the fuel filter, replace it with an authorized Motorcraft part.
+Replace the fuel filter with an authorized Motorcraft part.
 The customer warranty may be void for any damage to the fuel system if an authorized Motorcraft fuel filter is not used.